Mortgage Rate Key Factors & History in 2024

 Average US 30 Year Mortgage Rate and US 30 Year VA Mortgage Rate data by St Louis Federal Reserve Bank

-*Note that these rates are for loans with no lender credit and no points.
+*Note that these rates are for loans with no lender credit, no points, and a 1% origination fee.

 30 Year Fixed Conventional Mortgage Rates - Intraday